ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

             user anyway? ]]

 updated_at
-: Timestamp in integer seconds indicating
+: Timestamp as an ISO8610 date string, indicating
             when the identified account was last updated.
 The RC MAY use this value to determine if it needs to request updated profile information through an identity API.
 The definition of such an